The Complexity of Evaluating nfer: The Inclusive nfer Language

-\paragraph{Semantics.} \Infer defines how rules are interpreted to generate pools of intervals from inputs.
+\Infer defines how rules are interpreted to generate pools of intervals from inputs.
 The semantics utilizes functions, referenced by the rule syntax, that specify the temporal and data relationships between intervals.
-The semantics of the \nfer language is defined in three steps: the semantics $R$ of individual rules on pools, the semantics $S$ of a specification (a list of rules) on pools, and finally the semantics $T$ of a specification on traces of events.
+The semantics of the \nfer language is defined in three steps: the semantics~$R$ of individual rules on pools, the semantics $S$ of a specification (a list of rules) on pools, and finally the semantics $T$ of a specification on traces of events.

 We first define the semantics of inclusive rules with the interpretation function $R$.
-Let $\rulety$ be the type of rules.
+Let $\rulety$ be the set of all rules.
 Semantic functions are defined using the brackets \isem{[:_:]} around syntax being given semantics.